CCI-MOC/hil/docs/rest_api.md

 Authorization requirements:

-* Administrative access is required
+* Administrative access is required to list all networks
+* No special access is required to list all public networks

 #### list_network_attachments